Exclusive - Iran pursues ballistic missile work, complicating nuclear talks

 The Islamic Republic denies accusations that it is seeking the capability to make nuclear weapons.
 It insists that its missiles are part of its conventional armed forces and rules out including them on the agenda for the nuclear discussions.

-Netanyahu has long made clear he believes talking with Iran is the wrong approach and has clashed with Obama over it, and Israel has threatened to bomb Iranian nuclear installations if it deems diplomacy to have failed.

-Netanyahu described an interim deal that the global powers struck with Iran in November as "an historic mistake".

-However, Daryl Kimball of the Arms Control Association, a Washington-based research and advocacy group, said that missiles should not become a deal-breaker with the Iranians.
+Daryl Kimball of the Arms Control Association, a Washington-based research and advocacy group, said that missiles should not become a deal-breaker.

 "The best way to address Iran's potential to exploit nuclear-capable missiles is to ensure that Iran's nuclear programme is sufficiently limited and transparent," he said.